median-man/static-site-starter/README.md

 ## What does the tool do?

 Answer the series of prompts and then your files and folders will be created.
 The app will generate an index.html file along with the following folders: `stylesheets`, `images`, and `scripts`.
 Optionally include links and script tags for Bootstrap 4 and jQuery.

+## Live Stream

+This app was built during a live stream on YouTube.
+You can watch it [here](https://youtu.be/Iss22dKsx1c).